kenji-yt/REAP/README.md

 ## Installation

 To install this workflow you first need to [install Snakemake via Conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
-Next, run the following commands to clone the ARPEGGIO repository to your computer :
+Next, run the following commands to clone the REAP repository to your computer :

 ```
 git clone https://github.com/kenji-yt/REAP